So, you are going to be a Dad. Congratulation!

 Just make sure you both agree on whether you want to find out or not.

 What You Should Expect In The 2nd Trimester

 You will have a scan at around the 20-week mark.
 This is a scan to check your baby is cool.
-During this scan, the sonographer will spend a lot of time checking the babies heart to make sure it is developing well.
+During this scan, the sonographer will spend a lot of time checking the baby’s heart to make sure it is developing well.

 Towards the end of the trimester, you may begin to notice your partner ‘nesting’.
-Nesting is a process where they spend a lot of their time preparing your house for the arrival.
+Nesting is a process where they spend a lot of their time preparing your house for arrival.

 You may notice things being moved about and put into storage for no obvious reason.
 It makes sense to them, and if you need to question a choice, tread very carefully!

-In short – hormones level out, energy returns, sickness (hopefully) disappears and you even get a small glimpse of the sex life you once had.
+In short – hormones level out, energy returns, sickness (hopefully) disappears, and you even get a small glimpse of the sex life you once had.